 It might seem odd, then, to claim that symbolic language, so anchored to hierarchical, patriarchal ordering, is the field of artistic expression, not just for poetic language but more widely, for any creative art form.
-Psychoanalytic theory justifies this claim, however, by appending the pleasure or jouissance of the creative act to that of language mastery.
-Cultural expression, as the symbolic’s secondary aspect after instantiating the grammar of the law, is another way that the symbolic open itself up to artistic creation.
+Psychoanalytic theory justifies this claim by appending the pleasure or jouissance of the creative act to that of language mastery.
+Cultural expression, as the Symbolic’s secondary aspect after instantiating the grammar of the law, is another way that the Symbolic opens itself up to artistic creation.
 Culturally articulated or performed expression, as in the role of representative figures of a period such as the Regency dandy, provides a rich field for locating aspects of this theoretical model at play.
 Cultural expression is itself figural: it involves the substitutions, condensations, image sequences, seductive play, and manipulation of desire that are inherent in verbal expression but extended into the nonverbal realm.
 Think Jeff Bezos, Jared Kushner, or Michelle Obama as representative of twentieth-first-century American culture in ways similar to how the Regency dandy, the Regent, or Georgiana, Duchess of Devonshire metonymically represented the Romantic period.
-For Lacan, metonym is the determinant trope in human thought because it follows the associative pattern of signifiers in which the visual or imagistic is as important as the verbal, and metonyms can be telling: “the suits” (corporate executives) exemplifies the sub-prime housing debacle for instance, and the step from there to Kushner as real estate mogul is an easy slide—and one that makes the executive leverage of the political in the Wall Street bailout even more apparent.
-The Regency dandy, with his obsessive regard for appearance is equally metonymic, and the development from Brummellian dress to men’s contemporary business suits, along with the metonymic value of each stage of development (from the dandy’s tight waist and cravat to the Victorian top hat to the “suit”) has been well studied.
+For Lacan, metonym is the determinant trope in human thought because it follows the associative pattern of signifiers in which the visual or imagistic is as important as the verbal, and metonyms can be telling: “the suits” (corporate executives) exemplify the subprime housing debacle for instance, and the step from there to Kushner as real estate mogul is an easy slide—and one that makes the executive leverage of the political in the Wall Street bailout even more apparent.
+The Regency dandy, with his obsessive regard for appearance, is equally metonymic, and the development from Brummellian dress to men’s contemporary business suits, along with the metonymic value of each stage of development (from the dandy’s tight waist and cravat to the Victorian top hat to the “suit”) has been well studied.
 The same argument can be applied to literary works that capture the temper of the times.
-If metonymy replicates our thought structure, metaphor replicates that of the hierarchical regime into which a human is born; it transforms a human being into a human subject through the paternal metaphor, or the Name-of-the-Father that teaches each child the rules and rights of patriarchy.
+If metonymy replicates our thought structure, metaphor replicates that of the hierarchical regime into which a human is born; it transforms a human being into a human subject through the paternal metaphor or the Name-of-the-Father that teaches each child the rules and rights of patriarchy.
 Both tropes make meaning obscure and indeterminate through their deferral of absolute meaning, and more importantly, desire.
 And what desire points to is what can never be understood.
 Literature perpetually alludes to this margin of desire, to what is in excess of meaning.